U.S. House votes to rein in Trump's war powers as U.S.-Iran tensions stay high

 Iran denied the reports of missiles downing the plane.

-Earlier on Thursday, Iran spurned Trump’s call for a new nuclear pact, and its commanders threatened more attacks, fuelling worries that an apparent pause in U.S.-Iran conflict could be short-lived.
+Earlier on Thursday, Iran spurned Trump’s call for a new nuclear pact, and its commanders threatened more attacks, fueling worries that an apparent pause in U.S.-Iran conflict could be short-lived.

 But each side’s next move was uncertain.
 Iranian generals resumed their habitual barrage of warnings to Washington, and Trump said new sanctions had been imposed, as his Democratic rivals criticized his handling of the crisis.